DRY SKIN - PREVENTION, CAUSES & TIPS

 1. Avoid caffeine, smoking and alcohol.
 They act as diuretics and are guaranteed to suck you dry!

 2. Increase your water level.
-Drink up!
 Make sure to drink at least 8 glasses of pure water a day to keep your skin and body properly hydrated.
 Drink more if you’re super active.

-4. Protect your skin from the elements.
+3. Protect your skin from the elements.
 Wind, sun, heat, cold, and dry office and airplane air can quickly cause or exacerbate the condition of dry skin.
 Apply a moisturizer before exposing your skin to these moisture-sapping conditions.
-A lavender, rose, or German chamomile aromatic hydrosol sprayed onto your face, neck, chest, and hands helps to keep your skin wonderfully refreshed and hydrated.

-5. Limit hot water contact.
+4. Limit hot water contact.
 Avoid long, hot showers and baths, especially during cold weather, as they dehydrate the skin.
 Warm showers and baths for a short duration, though, are beneficial to dry skin.
-Also, limit bathing or washing you face to once a day, usually right before you retire.
-When you arise, apply a bit of herbal facial splash or toner, or spritz your face (and body, if it needs treatment as well) with an aromatic hydrosol and you’re ready to go.
+Also, limit bathing or washing you face to once a day, usually right before bed time.
+When you arise, apply a bit of herbal facial splash or toner, or spritz your face (and body, if it needs treatment as well) with an aromatic hydrosol such as lavender, rose, or German chamomile aromatic hydrosols.

 7. Use humidifiers.
 They work wonders in restoring healthful humidity to your dry home or office environment.

-Exfoliate.
+Gently Exfoliate.
 This should always be the first step toward healing dry skin.
-Dead skin cells can, over time, build up and become unresponsive to lotions and creams.
+Dead skin cells can, over time, build up and become unresponsive to oils and creams.
 In order for your moisturizer to do its job, you must first get rid of this dead barrier.

-Finally, here's a few causes you may not about.
+Finally, here's a few root causes you may have not considered.
 Remember, if in doubt speak to your doctor or dermatologist!

 If your skin is exposed to the sun too much then the harmful UV rays can cause skin damage, leaving it dry and scaly.
 This is because the UV rays penetrate below the top layer of the skin and affect the collagen which is responsible for the upkeep of the skin.
 This leads to wrinkles, sagging and also dryness.
 Always apply a good sunscreen before stepping out in the sun and wear a hat or carry an umbrella with you to protect your skin from the harmful rays.